urbit/docs/docs/hoon/syntax.md

 aloud or silently, then "left paren."

 Note that the list includes two separate whitespace forms: `ace` for a single space, `gap` for 2+, comment or newline.
-Hoon Besides `ace` versus `gap`, whitespace is not significant.
+In Hoon, the only significance in whitespace is the difference between `ace` and `gap`.

 Comments start with `::` and run to the end of the line.
 Hard tab characters are illegal, and an 80-column right margin is